patrickdeyoreo/c-data_structures/trash_table/README.md

 This data structure combines a self-balancing binary search tree with a collision resistant hash table in an attempt to reap benefits of each.
 The hash table is implemented using chaining to resolve collisions.
 Keys are hashed using the djb2 algo.
-The BST is implemented as a red-black tree.
+The binary search tree is implemented as a red-black tree.